remysaissy/lorm/README.md

 - group_by_{field}()

 ### Examples
 Usage examples are documented in the test cases.
 Please refer to `lorm/tests/main.rs` for a concrete example of how to use each feature.

+## Design Philosophy

+Lorm is designed to be:
+- **Lightweight** - Minimal runtime overhead with compile-time code generation
+- **Pragmatic** - Cover 80% of common use cases without complexity
+- **Composable** - Works alongside raw SQLx queries when needed
+- **Transparent** - Generated code can be inspected with `cargo expand`

+## Requirements

+- **Rust Edition**: 2024 or later
+- **SQLx**: 0.8 or later
+- **Tokio**: 1.0 or later (for async runtime)

+## Limitations

+- No automatic schema migrations (use SQLx migrations or other tools)
+- No relationships/joins (use SQLx for complex queries)
+- Requires `Default` trait on structs for most operations
+- Primary key field name detection is attribute-based, not convention-based

+## When to Use Lorm

+**Use Lorm when:**
+- You need simple CRUD operations
+- You want type safety with minimal boilerplate
+- You're building on top of SQLx
+- You want explicit control over your database schema

+**Consider alternatives when:**
+- You need complex relationships and joins
+- You want automatic schema migrations
+- You need an Active Record pattern
+- You require ORM-managed relationships

 ## License
 Licensed under Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0)